shakfu/cyfaust/README.md

 A [cython](https://github.com/cython/cython) wrapper of the [Faust](https://github.com/grame-cncm/faust) *interpreter* and the [RtAudio](https://github.com/thestk/rtaudio) cross-platform audio driver.

-The objective is to end up with a minimal, modular, self-contained, cross-platform python3 extension.
+Built with the objective of having a minimal, modular, self-contained, cross-platform python3 extension.

 This project started off as a [faustlab](https://github.com/shakfu/faustlab) subproject of the same name which was built as a single statically compiled module.
-After this was modularized into a package, it was spun-off to this project which exclusively uses a standard python build systems (setup.py, etc..)
+After this was modularized into a package, it was spun off as this project which exclusively uses a standard python build systems (setup.py, etc..)

-## Status
+## Features

-cyfaust is a python package which consists of the following builtin modules:
+- Python-oriented implementation of the faust intrepreter

+- Provides the following submodules:

     - `cyfaust.interp`: wraps the faust interpreter and the rtaudio audio driver

     - `cyfaust.box`: wraps the faust box api

     - `cyfaust.signal`: wraps the faust signal api

     - `cyfaust.common`: common utilities and classes

+- Self-contained, minimal, and modular design

+- Does not use LLVM to keep size low.

+- Can generate code using the following backends:
+     - c++
+     - c
+     - rust
+     - codebox

+- Can generate auxiliary files such as svg block diagrams of dsp

+- Dual functional/oo design for box and signal api with minimal code duplication.

+- Implements Memorviews for read/write to numpy buffers

+- Can be converted to a self-contained python wheel (2MB): the submodules are dymically linked to `libfaust.dylib` which is embedded in the wheel.

+## Status

-Wrapping and modularization are mostly complete except for a few areas.
-Current focus is on creating a test suite.
+Wrapping and modularization are mostly complete except for a few areas (see `TODO`).
+Current focus is on creating a test suite, and working through remaining items in the todo list.

 ## Usage